cgeoga/Vecchia.jl/README.md

 # demonstrated in the example files.
 using ForwardDiff, NLPModels, UnoSolver

 # Specify a solver and hand everything to vecchia_estimate.
+Optionally,
+# you can substitute the expected Fisher information matrix in place of
+# the true Hessian, which will be faster since it only requires first
+# partial derivatives of the covariance function with respect to params.
 solver = NLPModelsSolver(uno; preset="filtersqp")
-mle    = vecchia_estimate(appx, some_init, solver)
+mle    = vecchia_estimate(appx, some_init, solver;
+                          expected_fisher=true) # only for MeanZero() (for now!)

-# perhaps now you wanted to predict with your fitted model?
+# Perhaps now you wanted to predict with your fitted model?
 # (see the docstrings for options, but hopefully the defaults will serve you well!)
 preds  = predict(appx, prediction_pts, mle)

+# With those predictions, you can get the conditional mean and conditional
+# variances rapidly, and for small numbers of prediction points you can get
+# the full dense conditional covariance matrix.
+cond_mean  = conditional_mean(preds)
+cond_vars  = conditional_variances(preds)
+cond_covar = full_conditional_covariance(preds) # beware of runtime!
 ```
 It's that easy!
 Enjoy your linear-cost (approximate) MLEs, predictions,
 conditional simulations, preconditioners, and more.